Skip to content

 Notebooks

 The built-in notebook MCP server lets agents create, execute, and manage Jupyter notebooks and Quarto documents (.qmd).
-Agents interact through MCP tools; humans view results in JupyterLab.
+Agents talk to it through MCP tools; humans view results in JupyterLab.

 Installation

 The notebook server runs as a Docker container.
-The image is built automatically on deploy (src/pynchy/agent/build.sh) or on first use by the MCP manager.
+The image builds automatically on deploy (src/pynchy/agent/build.sh) or on first use by the MCP manager.
 To build manually:

 docker build -t pynchy-mcp-notebook:latest -f src/pynchy/agent/mcp/notebook.Dockerfile .